skazochnik3d/skazochnik3d/README.md

 ## About me

 - 🚛 Specialized in vehicles and hard-surface assets
-- 🎮 Experience with game-ready HP/LP production pipelines
+- 🎮 Experience with game-ready production pipelines
-- 🛠️ Developing Python and MEL tools for Autodesk Maya
+- 🛠️ Developing Python tools
 - ⚙️ Interested in workflow automation and pipeline development

 ## Software